etherlinkcom/docs/docs/building-on-etherlink/deploying-contracts.md

 ---
-title: Deploying Solidity contracts
+title: Deploying smart contracts
 ---

 As an EVM-compatible chain, Etherlink runs Solidity contracts.
-You can deploy Solidity contracts in any way that you would deploy them to an EVM-compatible chain.
+You can deploy Solidity smart contracts in any way that you would deploy them to an EVM-compatible chain.

 :::note